dftbplus/recipes/docs/transport/carbon2d-trans.rst

 select some specific subsets of atoms or orbitals, according to the syntax explained in the manual.
 In this example, we are specifying the whole extended device region (atoms 1 to 136).
-Note that the energy range of interest is not known a priori.
-Either you have a reference band structure calculation, therefore you know where the first sub-bands are (this is the correct way to do this), or you can run a quick calculation with a large energy step and on the basis of the transmission curve then refine the range of interest.
+Note that the energy range of interest is not known *a-priori*.
+Either you have a reference band structure calculation so therefore know where the first sub-bands are (the correct way to do this), or you can run a quick calculation with a large energy step and on the basis of the transmission curve then refine the range of interest.

 We can then start the calculation::